fusionpoweredsoftware/fpl/README.md

     User: program x=3
     Model: Program received.
     User: rabbit
+    Model: Interpreting...

-    Model: Was that a dead cow or are you setting x to 3?
+    Was that a dead cow or are you setting x to 3?
+    ```

+    ```md
+    User: program x=3
+    Model: Program received.
+    User: rabbit "persistence"
+    Model: Interpreting...

+    Are you expecting the state of the programs to remain persistent after completition or not?
     ```

 * **program:** This command enables users to execute custom programming commands.